Ready-to-USE Social Media Content

 People feel more connected when they know what they are helping to fund, so try offering donation amounts and what they represent:

-Facebook: Every day, Covenant House Michigan outreach specialists canvass the most dangerous neighborhoods in search of homeless kids.
-Fueling an outreach van costs about $35 per day - donate to my page to help keep vans on the street and kids off them. [insert personal campaign URL]
+Facebook: Every day, Covenant House Michigan outreach specialists canvass neighborhoods in search of young people facing homelessness.
+Fueling an outreach van costs about $35 per day - donate to my page to help keep vans on the street. [insert personal campaign URL]

-Twitter: Provide a week of meals to a @covenanthousemi kid with a gift of $50.
+Twitter: Provide a week of meals with a gift of $50.
 Please support my campaign for @covenanthousemi [insert personal campaign URL]

 ASKING FOR DONATIONS: GOAL-ORIENTED POSTS